The Bankrate promise

 Once you’ve paid off the smaller bills, there are several approaches you can take to tackle large debts.
 One approach is the debt avalanche method, where you make the minimum payments on each bill, then use the rest to pay off the debt with the highest interest rate.
 Those interest charges add to your debt every month, so stopping the worst bill from accruing will put money back in your pocket.

 With this method, you’re keeping more of the money you make each month, increasing your ability to make larger debt payments.

 Step 6: Look for ways to earn extra money

 If you’re still struggling with how to pay off debt with no money, look for opportunities to increase your income.
 For better or worse, the “gig economy” has created a variety of opportunities online, including dog-sitting, ride-sharing, food delivery and graphic design.
 If you can find creative ways to maximize your free time, put that extra cash toward your debt.

 Improving your credit score can also help you get out of debt.
 When you have a low score, you almost always pay higher interest rates on everything from credit cards to personal loans.

 “When you have higher interest rates, more of your payments are going towards interest, as opposed to paying down the principal,” says Adem Selita, CEO and co-founder of The Debt Relief Company in New York City.
 “This perpetuates your debt load and means you have to use more of your dollars to knock down the principal on any balances or debts owed.”

 In addition, when you have bad credit the options for consolidating debt or transferring your debts to lower APR accounts are much more limited.
-If you’re facing this challenge, there are various ways to help improve your credit score.
+If you’re facing this challenge, there are various ways to help build your credit score.

 These include checking your credit reports to ensure there are no mistakes, staying on top of payments and paying bills on time every month, not applying for new accounts too often and reducing your credit utilization ratio.